 Let’s look at an example.
 You’re the sole shareholder of your family company which qualifies as a small business entity.

-Your company made a taxable profit of $10,000 and paid $2,500 tax to the ATO (a tax rate of 25%).
-Your company then pays you the $7,500 left in cash as a fully franked dividend.
+In addition, your company made a taxable profit of $10,000 and paid $2,500 tax to the ATO (a tax rate of 25%).
+Your company then pays you the $7,500 left in after-tax profits as a fully franked dividend.
 Your taxable income for the year is shown in the table opposite.

-In this example you’re on a higher marginal tax rate (32.5%) than the tax rate paid by the company at 25%.
-Accordingly, you will need to pay the difference in tax on the dividend received.
+In this example, as you’re on a higher marginal tax rate (32.5%) than the tax rate already paid by the company at 25%, you will need to pay the difference in tax on the dividend received.